Litigation of a Florida workers’ compensation case is something nobody wants to have to deal with.

 But hiring an attorney to represent your workers compensation case doesn't have to mean that you'll be entering litigation.
 In fact, it shouldn’t.
 There are certain steps that your lawyer should take before resorting to litigation.

-If it has been determined that litigation is necessary, your lawyer will file a Petition for Benefits, which starts the litigation process.
-The Employer/Carrier may or may not respond to the Petition for Benefits.
-Regardless, in every case where a Petition for Benefits has been filed, the parties are required to attend mediation before moving on to a trial.
+If it has been determined that litigation is necessary, your lawyer will file a Petition for Benefits.
+The Employer/Carrier may or may not respond, but in every case where a Petition for Benefits has been filed, the parties are required to attend mediation within 130 days before moving on to a trial.

 At a mediation, the parties may be able to resolve some, all, or none of the issues being litigated or may even reach an overall settlement of the case.
 If there are any unresolved issues at the conclusion of the mediation, the parties proceed to the next stage of litigation.